WycliffeAssociates/BTTWriterLib/README.md

 3. Ensure your PR description clearly describes the problem and solution
 4. Link any relevant issues in your PR description

-### Code Style

-- Follow existing code conventions in the project
-- Use meaningful variable and method names
-- Add XML documentation comments for public APIs
-- Keep methods focused and concise

 ### Testing Guidelines

 - Write unit tests for all new functionality